cianmung/SC1015---Mini-Project/README.md

 <h1>Mini-Project - SC1005</h1>
 <h2>About</h2>
 <p>This repository is for the mini-project in SC1005 (Introduction to Data Science and Artificial Intelligence).
-This project can be categorized into 5 parts:</p>
+The objective of this project is to predict the popularity of a song based it attributes.
+It can be categorized into 5 parts:</p>
 <ul>
   <li>Data Preparation</li>
   <li>Exploratory Data Analysis</li>